yt-dlp/yt-dlp/README.md

     --playlist-random                Download playlist videos in random order --xattr-set-filesize             Set file xattribute ytdl.filesize with
                                      expected file size
-    --hls-prefer-native              Use the native HLS downloader instead of ffmpeg
-    --hls-prefer-ffmpeg              Use ffmpeg instead of the native HLS downloader
     --hls-use-mpegts                 Use the mpegts container for HLS videos;
                                      allowing some players to play the video while downloading, and reducing the chance